 Especially for those who have never before faced the criminal justice system, being arrested can be one of the most confusing and frightening experiences imaginable.
 After you are taken into custody, you may have no idea what is about to happen to you or what rights you have.
 You may wonder what steps you or your loved ones should take to best protect you from the potential consequences.
 When the police tell you that you are going to face a criminal arraignment, you might not know what this entails.

-At the Law Offices of John J. Zarych, our Margate, NJ attorneys for a criminal arraignment have years of experience working to bring our clients’ criminal matters to a successful conclusion.
-From your arrest to your arraignment and beyond, our lawyers will be there with you every step of the way to guide you through this complicated process, answer any questions you may have, and serve as your fearless advocate.
-For a free consultation, call our office today at (609) 616-4956
+At the Law Offices of John J. Zarych, our compassionate Sea Isle City, NJ attorneys for a criminal arraignment have years of experience guiding our clients through the criminal process, from arrest to arraignment and beyond.
+We will be there every step of the way to answer any questions you may have, be your fearless advocate, and work to get your charges downgraded or dismissed.
+Call our office today at (609) 616-4956 for a free consultation.

-Call Our Seasoned Margate, NJ Attorneys for a Criminal Arraignment Today
+Call Our Skilled Sea Isle City, NJ Attorneys for a Criminal Arraignment Today